 - Global Business

-Recent HR job postings in the state help demonstrate the value of a bachelor’s degree in human resources or HR management (from a survey of job vacancies taken in May 2015, shown for illustrative purposes only):
+Recent HR job postings in Georgia help demonstrate the value of a bachelor’s degree in human resources or HR management (Shown for illustrative purposes only):

 Talent Acquisition Advisor, American Red Cross – Education requirements include a BS/BA in business management, human resource management or a related field, or equivalent work experience.